Oct 2016 | Hartek Power Bags 460MW Solar EPC Orders in First Half of 2016-17, Records 373% Growth in Order Size

 The projects include eight substations of up to 132 kV to connect more than 100 MW of solar energy to the grid, the most crucial of them being a 50 MW solar plant in Andhra Pradesh with a power evacuation of 132 kV.

 “Renewable energy is one of our focus areas, and we want to make a difference in connecting solar energy to the grid through integration of our power system capabilities,” said Hartek Group CMD Hartek Singh.
-Hartek Power is currently executing various other substation orders worth nearly Rs 60 crore, company said.
+Hartek Power is currently executing various other substation orders worth nearly Rs 60 crore, the company said.

 Sep 2015 | Hartek Power Completes Project in Record Time